 The Washington Metropolitan Area Consortium of Universities is a cooperative arrangement in post-secondary education that is designed to permit the sharing of academic resources by member institutions and to offer qualified students the opportunity to enroll at other institutions for courses not available on their own campus.
-The Consortium of Universities of the Washington Metropolitan Area, includes: American University, The Catholic University of America, Gallaudet University, George Mason University, The George Washington University, Georgetown University, Howard University, Marymount University, Montgomery College, National Defense Intelligence College, National Defense University, Northern Virginia Community College, Prince George's Community College, Trinity Washington University, University of the District of Columbia, and the University of Maryland-College Park.
+The Consortium of Universities of the Washington Metropolitan Area, includes: American University, The Catholic University of America, Gallaudet University, George Mason University, The George Washington University, Georgetown University, Howard University, Marymount University, Montgomery College, National Defense University, National Intelligence University, Northern Virginia Community College, Prince George's Community College, Trinity Washington University, Uniformed Services University of the Health Sciences, University of the District of Columbia, and the University of Maryland-College Park.

-*Please note that Georgetown University does not participate in cross registration with Montgomery College, National Defense Intelligence College, National Defense University, Northern Virginia Community College, or Prince George's Community College.
+*Please note that Georgetown University does not participate in cross registration with Montgomery College, National Defense University, National Intelligence University, Northern Virginia Community College, Prince George's Community College, or Uniformed Services University of the Health Sciences.

 Consortium registration is not guaranteed – courses may be closed, or subject to approval from the Dean/department at the visited institution.